 You might say Klub Bub manager Lauren Schemehorn is a bit bubbly about this year’s Independence Day parade entry.
-Klub Bub, after two years placing third, placed first for having the float that best fit the overall parade theme.
+Klub Bub, after two years taking third, took first place for having the float that best fit the overall parade theme.

-“History in Progress” celebrated the 175th Anniversary of the Milton House, Milton Academy, and Blacksmith Shop.
+“History in Progress” celebrated the 175th Anniversary of the Milton House, Milton Academy, and Blacksmith Shop (on the Milton House grounds).
 Second place for theme went to Rockie’s Hometown Pizza and Subs and third place went to Milton House.
 Overall, first place went to Rockie’s, which earned first place for theme in 2018 and second in 2017.

 Parade organizer Derek Henze estimates this year’s parade had about 100 entries.

-He as well as City of Milton Police Chief Scott Marquardt, who drove a squad car in the parade, said they thought the crowd was larger than past years.
+He as well as City of Milton Police Chief Scott Marquardt, who drove a squad car in the parade, thought the crowd was larger than past years.

 The parade began heading down Madison Avenue at 1 p.m. and continued as the rain came down at about 2:15 p.m.

 “The last units were already on the parade route (near Kwik Trip) before it started raining,” Henze said.